DignitySAMP/DignitySAMP/README.md

 # 👋 Hi there

-I currently work as a Full Stack Developer specializing in web applications.
+I currently work as a Full Stack Developer specializing in web and mobile applications.
 My journey into software development began in early 2012, fueled by my passion for video games.

-After managing my own communities for over a decade, I decided to turn my lifelong passion into a career and pursued software development in 2023 which I graduated with high honors in 2025.
+After managing my own communities and projects for over a decade, I decided to turn my lifelong passion into a career and pursued software development in 2023 which I graduated with high honors in 2025.

 > "Do you know the difference between an error and a mistake?
 Anyone can make an error, but that error doesn't become a mistake until you refuse to correct it." — Grand Admiral Thrawn